zhzh2001/ZJU-rv64os/docs/hw2.md

 add x13, x11, x12
 add x28, x29, x30
 ```

+1. For each type RAW dependency above, how many nop instructions would need to be inserted to allow your code run correctly on a pipeline with no forwarding or hazard detection?

+2. Analyzing each dependency type independently will over-count the number of nop instructions needed to run a program on a pipeline with no forwarding or hazard detection.
+In the code above, how many nop instructions are over-counted by analyzing dependency type independently?

 3. Assuming no other hazards, what is the CPI for the program described by the table above when run on a pipeline with no forwarding?
 What percent of cycles are stalls?
 (For simplicity, assume that all necessary cases are listed above and can be treated independently.)